mfractor/mfractor.content/ios-image-assets/README.md

 * [SVG Assets in Xcode for Single Scale Images](https://www.avanderlee.com/xcode/svg-image-assets/)
 * [SF Symbols: The benefits and how to use them guide](https://www.avanderlee.com/swift/sf-symbols-guide/)
 * [Drawing and Printing Guides for iOS - Loading Images](https://developer.apple.com/library/archive/documentation/2DDrawing/Conceptual/DrawingPrintingiOS/LoadingImages/LoadingImages.html)

+## About The Author

+Rafael is a brazilian Software Engineer who have worked across several development stacks and settles its passion on the Mobile Development as an Architectect on native iOS and Xamarin projects, and works as a developer of the MFractor.
+During the last decade he taught several courses on mobile development on his home country and is passionate about learning and teaching technology.

+You can find him on GitHub [github.com/ravero](https://github.com/ravero), LinkedIn [linkedin.com/in/ravero](https://www.linkedin.com/in/ravero/) and blogging on [ravero.medium.com](https://ravero.medium.com) (in portuguese 😆).